includeVitor/nextjs-boilerplate/README.md

 - Start the application with `yarn dev`
 - Now you can visit [`localhost:3000`](http://localhost:3000) from your browser

-Running in prod:
-- Run `yarn` to install all dependencies
-- Run `yarn build` to build the prod files
-- Start the application with `yarn start`
-- Now you can visit [`localhost:3000`](http://localhost:3000) from your browser

 Running tests:
 - Run `yarn test` to execute the tests
 - Run `yarn test:coverage` to execute the tests and export the reports to `/coverage` folder